 Since our founding, we have viewed market changes as opportunities.
 By integrating our Core Technologies with peripheral technologies and knowledge, we are creating unique products and services that cannot be imitated by other companies, which contribute to solving social issues of each era.
-Going forward, we will continue to accurately grasp the

-Examples of Products Utilizing Core Technologies and the Value They Provide
+Going forward, we will continue to accurately grasp the needs of our priority markets, acquire new Core Technologies, exploit existing technologies, and integrate various peripheral technologies and knowledge to continuously create competitive new products, services, and businesses.
+We aim to achieve our Sustainability Vision by contributing to the resolution of various global social issues.